Yukon-Literacy-Coalition/ylc_website_v2/src/_storytime/2021-09-17-if-you-give-a-pig-a-pancake.md

 ---
 title: If You Give a Pig a Pancake
 isArchived: false
-description: "Join Carrie- Anne for this creative and captivating story about a little girl, her pig and one delicious pancake! *Time: 6:25*"
+description: Join Carrie- Anne for this creative and captivating story about a little girl, her pig and one delicious pancake!
 thumbnail: /uploads/screen-shot-2021-09-17-at-10.43.33-am.png
 contentBlocks:
   - contentBlock: